ada682/yescoinG/readme.md

 ## Contributing
 Feel free to submit issues or pull requests.
 Contributions are welcome!

-## License
+License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.